whyboris/utilitarianism.net/content/utilitarian-thinkers.md

      image="/img/thinkers/Jeremy-Bentham.jpg"
      text="Jeremy Bentham" >}}

+{{< thinker-name name="Jeremy Bentham" year="(1748 - 1832)" >}}

-**Jeremy Bentham** (1748 - 1832) was a British philosopher and social reformer, who is widely regarded as the founder of classical utilitarianism.
+Jeremy Bentham was a British philosopher and social reformer, who is widely regarded as the founder of classical utilitarianism.
 His most influential work is _[An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf)_ (1789).

 {{< read-more url="jeremy-bentham" >}}